The Best Pumpkin Patches in and Around San Diego

 There’s also a corn maze, corn cannon, and petting zoo that are open every day, hay rides on the weekend, and pony rides during select times.

-Admission is free and the farm is open daily 9 AM to 6 PM through Halloween.
+Admission is free and the farm is open daily from 9 AM to 6 PM through Halloween.

 Summers Past Farms